-This licence condition sets the obligation of Licensee to provide a revised version of the Barakah PSAR to the Authority within 180 days of the approval of the Construction Licence.
-The revised PSAR shall include the proposed revisions to the PSAR in conformance to the application materials and all supplement made to the application material.
+This licence condition sets the obligation of licensee to provide the Authority within 180 days of the approval of the Construction Licence with a revised version of the Barakah PSAR.
+The revised PSAR shall include the proposed revisions to the PSAR in conformance to the application materials and all supplements made to the application material.